12.31.2011

 He couldn't help but stare at the little girl's nose adorned with a large red scab.
 “You’re lying!” she whispered.
 Mr. Elliot who was not a liar by nature was so ashamed that he opened his mouth to say, "You are right dear child!" but he got no further than "you" when his tongue tripped up.
 Despite all the work he had done with the halitothic speech therapist, he still was stumped by certain "r's".
 The girl and her mother stared at the bookshop owner as he struggled, his face flushing crimson.
 "Thank you very much!" the elegant woman offered, "I just remembered that she dropped it on the sidewalk."
 And even though the girl knew this too was a lie, she followed her mother through the door without protest, noting that in some lies, there was kindness.

 With "are right dear child!" flying off his tongue like shrapnel, Mr. Elliot dove for the door and locked it.
 He flipped the sign.
 CLOSED.
-He was not surprised to see that the stuffed cat was resting on Old Possum’s Book of Practical Cats
+He was not surprised to see that the stuffed cat was resting on Old Possum’s Book of Practical Cats.

 “A fan of T.S. are you?” he asked, stroking down the fur on the top of her head.
 In this bewildered little creature was a determination that matched his own.
 He was not ashamed that he had worked many years as a tailor to save enough money to finance his dream of owning a book store.
 He still kept a workshop, upstairs, off the kitchen.